Starting a small business is a big undertaking.

 - Kickstart/ boost SEO

-Know what exactly you want to achieve with your brand website, so you can upload content that helps you achieve them.
+Know what exactly you want to achieve with your branded website, create your SEO strategy, so you can upload content that helps you achieve them.

 2. Identify your content topics

 When we talk about content marketing and SEO, a common assumption is that we have to start with keywords.

 Then identify all the keywords with a keyword tool like Semrush that would be relevant to those topics.

 Create content for your branded website targeting those keywords, and optimize them for SEO.

 - Create one pillar page of content with a more generic focus keyword, for a topic you want to rank for.

 - Create small pieces of content targeting more specific, long-tail keywords.